simeononsecurity/Windows-Optimize-Debloat/README.md

 ```powershell
 choco install windows-optimize-debloat
 ```
+Or view the package on the [Chocolatey Repo](https://community.chocolatey.org/packages/Windows-Optimize-Debloat).
 **Note**: *The Chocolatey version of this script may lag behind this repo by multiple major versions.
 We update it sparingly, but stably.
 Additionally, this version will install all of the configurations.
 If you seek to customize it, please use the [Manual Install](https://github.com/simeononsecurity/Windows-Optimize-Debloat/tree/main#manual-install)*

 ### Manual Install: